 Very little information is available about the IR-5, IR-6, and IR-6s centrifuges.
+Nothing is known about the IR-8 centrifuge other than Salahi's claim which is viewed skeptically.
 More is known about the IR-2m and IR-4 centrifuges but lacking is basic information about the enrichment capacity these machines have achieved in practice while operating in a production-scale cascade.